 - Mix in dressing

-- Add a tbsp or so of nutritional yeast or parmesan cheese
+- Add a tablespoon or so of nutritional yeast or parmesan cheese

 - Mix well, refrigerate, or enjoy now!